Super Bowl MVPs, then and now

 Here’s a look at past Super Bowl MVP recipients, starting with the most recent.

-2017: Tom Brady, New England Patriots
+2017: Tom Brady; New England Patriots

 Tom Brady was named Super Bowl LI MVP in 2017 after the quarterback led his team to victory following a 25-point deficit at the half.
 The Patriots’ win was the largest comeback in Super Bowl history, according to the NFL.

-2016: Von Miller, Denver Broncos
+2016: Von Miller; Denver Broncos

 The Denver Broncos defeated the Carolina Panthers 24-10 in Super Bowl 50 in 2016.
 Von Miller, a linebacker, was named MVP.
 Miller was credited for causing the Panthers’ fourth fumble in the game.

-2015: Tom Brady, New England Patriots
+2015: Tom Brady; New England Patriots

-After he led the Patriots to a victory despite a 10 point deficit starting the fourth quarter of Super Bowl XLIX, Tom Brady was named the game’s MVP.
+After he led the Patriots to a victory despite a 10-point deficit starting the fourth quarter of Super Bowl XLIX, Tom Brady was named the game’s MVP.
 Brady set a career Super Bowl record with 13 touchdown strikes in the six Super Bowl games he’s played in, according to the NFL.

-2014: Malcolm Smith, Seattle Seahawks
+2014: Malcolm Smith; Seattle Seahawks

 It was all about the Seahawks’ defense in Seattle’s Super Bowl XLVIII win over the Denver Broncos in 2014.
-Malcom Smith, a linebacker, was awarded the game’s MVP.
+Malcolm Smith, a linebacker, was awarded the game’s MVP.

-2013: Joe Flacco, Baltimore Ravens
+2013: Joe Flacco; Baltimore Ravens

 Super Bowl XLVII was quarterback Joe Flacco’s game as the Baltimore Ravens quarterback led his team to a three-point victory over the San Francisco 49ers.